-Only holders of record of the Company's (i) common stock, par value \$.01 per share (the "Common Stock"), (ii) Series A Junior Participating Preferred Stock, par value \$.01 per share (the "Series B Stock") as of the close of business on , 2013 (the "Record Date"), are entitled to notice of and to vote at the 2012 Meeting.
+Only holders of record of the Company's (i) common stock, par value \$.01 per share (the "Common Stock"), (ii) Series A Junior Participating Preferred Stock, par value \$.01 per share (the "Series A Stock") and (iii) Series B Junior Participating Preferred Stock, par value \$.01 per share (the "Series B Stock") as of the close of business on vote at the 2012 Meeting.
 As of the Record Date, shares of Common Stock were outstanding.
 No shares of Series A Stock or Series B Stock were outstanding as of the Record Date; therefore, only holders of record of the Company's Common Stock on the Record Date will vote at the 2012 Meeting.
 Each share of Common Stock entitles the record holder thereof to one vote on each matter brought before the 2012 Meeting.